-From one bootcamp to four locations
+From one bootcamp to multiple locations

 While Fitness Playground is one of Australia’s biggest fitness brands, it first started as a small bootcamp in Prince Alfred Park, Surry Hills.
 As the bootcamp grew, CEO and co-founder, Justin Ashley realized that the people who came to his class came for two reasons: one, they wanted to be part of a community, and two, get a good workout that didn’t require hours on a treadmill.
 When the bootcamp grew to hundreds of regular students in multiple locations, Ashley realized that it was time to open a gym—and Fitness Playground as born.